 The byelaws create Camping Management Zones covering less than 4% of the National Park.
 Camping outside of these areas is unaffected.

-The cost of camping permits will be £3 per night per tent or motorhome.
-The cost of camping on campsites will vary depending on the level of facilities on offer at a specific location.
+The cost of camping permits are £3 per night per tent or motorhome.
+The cost of camping on campsites varies depending on the level of facilities on offer at a specific location.

 Camping permits do not cover fishing.
-You will still need to have a valid fishing permit.
+You still need to have a valid fishing permit.

 If you have a fire when you are fishing it should be small, under control, not cause any damage and you should bring your own firewood.

 You can still visit during the day and fish, as long as you have a fishing permit.
-Even if you are not staying overnight, you will need a camping permit to put up a tent, wigwam or bivouac.
+Even if you are not staying overnight, you still need to have a camping permit to put up a tent, wigwam or bivouac.

 For more detailed information about camping in the National Park and a list of campsites click here.

 You’ll find some useful questions and answers about camping and angling here.